retman2000/weather-api/README.md

 ## Very Important
 Copy `env.dist` to `.env`

 By default, the baseURL is `http://localhost/` and the default database is already set.
+MySQL won't be setup properly if this file isn't copied to `.env`.

 ## Test Setup
 Once the environment is up and running, open browser to [localhost](http://localhost).
 If the CodeIgniter Welcome page is shown, the server is successfully running.
-To test the API navigate to [http://localhost/api/weather/office/forecast](http://localhost/api/weather/office/forecast) in the browser.
+To test the API, navigate to [http://localhost/api/weather/office/forecast](http://localhost/api/weather/office/forecast) in the browser.
 The page should return a 401 status message in JSON format.